-b.
-PIEDMONT
+2. PIEDMONT

 Rising from the Coastal Plain is the Piedmont which extends from 200 feet to nearly 1,500 feet at the base of the Mountains.
 The agricultural economy thrives in this area due to the gently sloping fertile terrain.
 Drought is a part of the state's climate and can affect large areas at a time.
 The greatest effects are felt in the Piedmont and Coastal Plain due to the dependence on water by farmers and livestock.
-Wake, Guilford, Forsyth, Mecklenburg Counties, and their respective adjacent counties, are located in the Piedmont and are the principal metropolitan areas in NORTH CAROLINA EMERGENCY OPERATIONS PLAN (NCEOP) BASIC PLAN
+Wake, Guilford, Forsyth, Mecklenburg Counties, and their respective adjacent counties, are located in the Piedmont and are the principal metropolitan areas in